Using the viewport meta tag to control layout on mobile browsers

 If the pixel density of the output device is very different from that of a typical computer display, the user agent should rescale pixel values.
 It is recommended that the pixel unit refer to the whole number of device pixels that best approximates the reference pixel.
 It is recommended that the reference pixel be the visual angle of one pixel on a device with a pixel density of 96dpi and a distance from the reader of an arm's length.

-For web developers, this means that 320px be full width in portrait mode at scale=1, on all of the above-mentioned handheld devices, and they may size their layouts and images accordingly.
-But remember that not all mobile devices are the same width; you should also make sure that your pages work well in landscape mode, and on larger devices like the iPad and Android tablets.
+For web developers, this means that the size of a page is much smaller than the actual pixel count and browsers may size their layouts and images accordingly.
+But remember that not all mobile devices are the same width; you should make sure that your pages work well in a large variation of screen sizes and orientations.

-"width=320, initial-scale=1" to fit precisely onto the iPhone display in portrait mode.
-As mentioned above, this caused problems when Fennec 1.0 rendered these sites, especially in landscape mode.
-To fix this, Fennec 1.1 will expand the viewport width if necessary to fill the screen at the requested scale.
-This matches the behavior of Android and Mobile Safari, and is especially useful on large-screen devices like the iPad.
+"width=320, initial-scale=1" can be used to fit precisely onto a small phone display in portrait mode.
+This can cause problems when the browser doesn't render a page at a larger size.
+To fix this, browsers will expand the viewport width if necessary to fill the screen at the requested scale.
+This is especially useful on large-screen devices like the iPad.
 (Allen Pike's Choosing a viewport for iPad sites has a good explanation for web developers.)

 For pages that set an initial or maximum scale, this means the